oesteban/hcph-sops/docs/data-management/mriqc.md

 - [ ] Visualize the first mosaic (background mosaic) and apply the [exclusion criteria](qaqc-criteria-unprocessed.md#view-of-the-background-of-the-anatomical-image).

-!!! warning "Running through the visual report does not have to be executed in a fixed order"

-    While we describe the run through the report as linear, often inspecting other reportlets can help make a decision about the exclusion criteria related to the reportlet at hand.
-As such, we encourage you to jump back and forth between visualizations as much as needed.
+    !!! tip "Do not hesitate to jump back and forth through sections while screening the visual report"

 - [ ] Scroll down to the zoom in the zoomed-in brain mosaic and apply the [exclusion criteria](qaqc-criteria-unprocessed.md#zoomed-in-mosaic-view-of-the-brain).
 - [ ] Verify that no error is reported in the section "About > Errors".
 If there is, follow the procedure described in "*MRIQC* failed to produce all the expected visual reports".